dkeenan7/LyteFyba/PCB/Readme.txt

 ==================
 Click in space to deselect all
 Context menu in space and choose Clear Copper
 Select SG1.
+Use a horizontal piece of silkscreen "track" away from other tracks, as this will minimise interference from tracks and pour outlines that may otherwise be selected by mistake.
 This component has co-ordinates 0,0 , and is therefore ideal for use as the centre of the rotation.
 Context menu on SG1 and choose Group / Select Group.
 Press R twice.
 If the above doesn't work because it no longer rotates about the origin, then manually almost-overlap the blue blobs where the rotatables connect to the non-rotatables, then remember the new dx and dy figures from the bottom of the window to use in a + command from now on.
 Click in space to deselect all.
 Context menu in space and choose Pour Copper